-- Design: To provide an incentive to management to make appropriate trade off decisions between investments in growth and profitability. - Pay and Performance Relationship: The curves were designed to require significant performance above each curve to move to the next curve so that performance slightly above target would not result in an above target payout.
-Performance below the minimum curve would result in 0% of target payout and performance above the maximum curve would result in a formulaic payment maximum of 150% regardless of the level of overperformance. - Target Setting: Due to the inherent uncertainty in setting targets as a result of the COVID-19 pandemic, our fiscal 2021 operating plan approved in August 2020, which was used to set the incentive plan targets, provided a range for normalized billings and organic operating margin targets.
-In addition, we set the performance period for one year because of the difficulty in setting a multi-year performance goals due to the economic uncertainty caused by the COVID-19 pandemic.
-Performance above the high end of the target range was required for an above 100% payout. - Difficulty of Achieving Targets: Fiscal 2021 targets represented normalized billings growth of 13% to 16% above the prior year and an improvement of organic operating margin of 50bp to 90bp.
-When we set the targets in August 2020, we decided that these targets were set at an appropriate level of stretch performance based on our internal financial projections and the macro economic environment.
-We subsequently released fiscal 2021 guidance in November 2020 that was above our fiscal 2021 financial plan.
-Given our overperformance to this guidance, even if the updated guidance had remained used to set the targets for the fiscal 2021 curves, payouts would have been the same.
+- · Design: To provide an incentive to management to make appropriate trade off decisions between investments in growth and profitability. - Pay and Performance Relationship: The curves were designed to require significant performance above each curve to move to the next curve so that performance slightly above target would not result in an above target payout.
+Performance below the minimum curve would result in 0% of target payout and performance above the maximum curve would result in a formulaic payment maximum of 150% regardless of the level of overperformance. - Target Setting: Our fiscal 2022 operating plan approved in August 2021, which was used to set the incentive plan targets, provided normalized billings and organic operating margin targets.
+Performance above the high end of the targets were required for an above 100% payout. - Difficulty of Achieving Targets: Fiscal 2022 target for normalized billings represented growth of 24% above the prior year actual billings.
+When we set the targets in August 2021, we decided that these targets were set at an appropriate level of stretch performance based on our internal financial projections and the macro economic environment.
+The fiscal 2022 target for billings growth was set above the guidance we provided in our August 23, 2021 earnings release.

-The graph below contains the curves used to determine payouts in the fiscal 2021 cash incentive plan.
+The graph below contains the curves used to determine payouts in the fiscal 2022 cash incentive plan.

-FISCAL 2021 CASH INCENTIVE PLAN MEASURES AND CURVES
+FISCAL 2022 CASH INCENTIVE PLAN MEASURES AND CURVES